0liNewton/IDS6938-SimulationTechniques/Homework3/Readme.md

 ###### Implement *SIMAGENT::InitValues()*
 * These were adjusted concurrently with the construction of functions for the implementation of behaviors in steps **(b)** and **(c)**
-	* Once the function code was
+	* Once was added for a behavior function, the corresponding initial values were adjusted

 ```C++
 void SIMAgent::InitValues()